Strategy moves at the speed of trust.

 Final Thought

-If your strategy is stuck, the next answer may not be another planning session.
+If your strategy is stuck, the next answer may not be another planning session, or a more detailed set of goals.

 It may be stronger relationships, clearer communication, and a healthier way of working together.